 Also, many park systems and resorts worldwide are using Yurts as lodging in a vast range of outdoor recreation settings.

 Building Codes for Yurts:

 Most States in the United States adapted the International Building Code, IBC or a modified version of it.

-Precision Structural Engineering Inc. has helped hundreds of our client gets the building permits for their Yurts without any headache or setback.
+Precision Structural Engineering Inc. has helped hundreds of our clients get building permits for their Yurt homes without any headache or setback.
 Capacity of the Yurt for vertical loads such as dead, live and snow as well as the capacity of the Yurt to resist the lateral loads such as wind and seismic loads are calculated and submitted to the building department for approval.